ishagoel840/Loan-Repayment/README.md

 loan_status:  Status of the loan
 ```
 ## Key Steps
-1. Data Exploration and Analysis: Conducted a thorough exploratory data analysis to understand the dataset.
+- Data Exploration and Analysis: Conducted a thorough exploratory data analysis to understand the dataset.
-2. Data Preprocessing: Performed data cleaning, handled missing values, and processed features for the model.
+- Data Preprocessing: Performed data cleaning, handled missing values, and processed features for the model.
   - Dealing with Imbalanced data
-3. Feature Engineering: Engineered new features to better capture the information in the dataset.
+- Feature Engineering: Engineered new features to better capture the information in the dataset.
+- Splitting the dataset into test and validation data.
-4. Model Building: Built a classification model using Logistic Regression, KNN and XgBoost.
+- Model Building: Built a classification model using Logistic Regression, KNN and XgBoost.
 - Hyperparameter tuning